johnbroaddusivccv/visualizedata/README.md

 ```bash
 python main.py
 ```
-It creates a graph using the data in the CSV file [cars.csv](https://github.com/johnbroaddusivccv/visualizedata/blob/master/cars.csv)
+It creates a graph using the data in the CSV file [cars.csv](https://github.com/johnbroaddusivccv/visualizedata/blob/master/cars.csv) in the browser it generated both HTML and JavaScript for us.